base/base/crates/op-succinct/book/getting-started/l2-output-oracle.md

 ### 4) Set Deployment Parameters

 Inside the `contracts` folder there is a file called `opsuccinctl2ooconfig.json` that contains the parameters for the deployment.
-The parameters are automatically set based on your RPC's and the owner of your contract is determined by the private key you set in the `.env` file.
+The parameters are automatically set based on your RPC's and the owner of your contract is determined by default from the private key you set in the `.env` file.

 #### Optional Advanced Parameters